Project Summary

 Following excavation shoring construction, large volumes of water were observed to flow from the east face of the excavation.
 We reported this discharge to the City of Burnaby, which upon further investigation, was determined to have been caused by a municipal watermain pipe burst distant to the excavation (with water conveyed to the shoring via utility trenches).
 During and following the pipe burst, the excavation shoring drainage performed per design, and successfully mitigated build-up of hydraulic pressures behind the shoring face.

 During construction, a large BC Hydro duct bank was encountered at a depth of about 7 feet along the south side of the excavation.
 In order to eliminate conflict between the duct bank and the proposed tie back shoring anchors, our geotechnical team redesigned the south shoring face to comprise a cantilevered pipe pile wall.
+Our team drafted ongoing construction field reviews during the process of this geotechnical undertaking.

 Project Highlights